alexwarren/alexwarren.github.io/_posts/2010-02-03-verbs-commands-and-templates-in-quest-5-0.md

 When the script for the command runs, local variables "object1" and "object2" are set to the objects specified in the command, so you can access their properties directly using "object1.parent" etc.

 It may be the case that this mechanism is refined as we go through the development process, as regular expressions are probably overkill.
-It might be nice to simplify the named group syntax so that you can write "put #object1# (on|in) #object2#" in a similar way to Quest 4.x.
+It might be nice to simplify the named group syntax so that you can write `put #object1# (on|in) #object2#` in a similar way to Quest 4.x.

 <strong>Dynamic Templates</strong>